hasan-kal/e-commerce-follow-along/README.md

 # Milestone 15: Navbar Component Creation and Navigation

 Welcome to Milestone 15!
 In this milestone, we will learn how to create a Navbar component and add it to all screens in our application.
 The main goal is to make the navigation seamless and responsive across multiple pages.

+# Milestone 16: Product Info Page and Add to Cart Functionality

+Welcome to Milestone 16!
+In this milestone, we will focus on creating a product info page that displays detailed product data.
+We will also implement a feature that allows the user to select a quantity and add the product to the cart.